Skills

 Main muscles involved

-To perform an effective elbow lever, several muscle groups work in synergy:
+To perform an effective elbow lever, several muscle groups share the load:

 • Anterior deltoid: stabilises and supports the torso